ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ![](06_lesson_images/registrar-line-363.png)

-It will sometimes be helpful to look at code within the **LuaCore** directory in order to determine the cause of an error.
-However, **discreteEventsRegistrar.lua** is not one of these files.
+It will sometimes be helpful to look at code within **LuaCore** directory files in order to determine the cause of an error.
+However, **discreteEventsRegistrar.lua** is not a useful file to check.
 The code in this file registers events.
-If you reach the point where you need to look inside this file for troubleshooting, ask for help in the Forum.
+If you reach the point where you need to look inside this file for troubleshooting, ask for help in the [Forum](https://forums.civfanatics.com/categories/civilization-ii.5/).
 I can help you find the bug in your code, or fix the bug in this file if I made a mistake programming it.

 ```
 	C:\Games\Test of Time\Scenario\ClassicRome\events.lua:622: in function <C:\Games\Test of Time\Scenario\ClassicRome\events.lua:620>